Scroll to the bottom to see a list of resources!

 In contrast, my way of bodywork is slow, intentional, and transparent.
 This means I take the time to listen deeply and exquisitely to the body in order to grasp what it needs and how best to respond.
 In situations where trauma memories surface it is always critical to assure emotional safety and to find the deepest empathic response.
 In order to move towards resolution and integration of trauma the work must be done at a pace which suits the person and their nervous system.
 Healing cannot be rushed.

-I combine my psychotherapy expertise with my bodywork experience to heal complex developmental trauma caused by neglect, and grief; negative experiences that impact the body and the mind and stand in the way of peace, joy, and bliss.
+I combine my trauma knowledge with the Somatic Sex Education approach to the body, the Wheel of Consent, and insight-oriented meditation (Vipassana) to address complex developmental trauma caused by chronic neglect and violation; negative experiences that impact the body and the mind and stand in the way of peace, joy, and bliss.

 How I work

 My practice is client-directed and trauma-focused.
 If bodywork is clearly requested, it is introduced in the exact ways which you request.
 The touch may be felt as platonic, neutral, nourishing, relaxing, sensual, or erotic; and it may evoke memories stored in the body.
 In my work with individual clients the touch is performed in two fashions: one way, from me to you, and guided by you, OR self-touch, from you to you, decided by you.
 This latter option is of course naturally used also in video-conferencing sessions.
 They are both safe and based on your deep and clear consent.

 - The purpose of the bodywork is educational.
 You learn about your body from your body: its blocks to, and its desires and capacity for, pleasure.